Spinal lock: Cattle catch

-The cattle catch (also referred to as reverse crucifix, iron cross or stocks) is a hyperflexing neck crank involving trapping the opponent's hands and forcing the head towards his or her chest.
-The technique is performed with the opponent lying on his or her back, and the combatant performing the neck crank perpendicularly face-down in a side mount position above the head of the opponent, with the opponent's head resting towards their armpit.
+The cattle catch (also referred to as reverse crucifix, iron cross or stocks) is a hyperflexing neck crank involving trapping the opponent's hands and forcing the head towards their chest.
+The technique is performed with the opponent lying on their back, and the combatant performing the neck crank perpendicularly face-down in a side mount position above the head of the opponent, with the opponent's head resting towards their armpit.
 The combatant traps one arm using the legs, and the other using the arms.
 By using the pinned arms and legs as a point of leverage, the combatant can forcefully crank the head towards the opponent's chest.

 Crucifix neck crank

 The crucifix neck crank is similar to the cattle catch, but involves the combatant performing the neck crank being mounted on the opponent.
 Both of the opponent's arms are controlled, and the opponent's head is held in the armpit.
-By cranking the body upwards while keeping a tight hold on the opponent's arms, the opponent's head is forced towards his or her chest.
+By cranking the body upwards while keeping a tight hold on the opponent's arms, the opponent's head is forced towards their chest.

 Both the cattle catch and the crucifix neck crank are colloquially referred to simply as the crucifix, which often leads to confusion with the traditional crucifix position.